-- 1. Once a student's average falls below 80% in any class, the student will complete the following in addition to their regularly scheduled mentor meetings: - A. Weekly meetings with the Student Success Coach to discuss study techniques and test taking strategies.
-These weekly appointments are mandatory and will be scheduled with the student and the Student Success Coach. - B. Mandatory meetings with the faculty in the class where the student's average is less than 80%.
-These weekly appointments are mandatory and will be scheduled with the student and the Instructor. - C. Weekly tutoring will be required for any student on SSP.
-These weekly appointments are mandatory, and the student must refer to the tutor's schedule for weekly availability.
+The student will complete the following, in addition to their regularly scheduled mentor meetings with faculty:

+- 1. Weekly meetings with the Student Success Coach to discuss study techniques and test taking strategies.
+These weekly appointments will need to be scheduled between the student and the Student Success Coach. - 2.
+Weekly meeting with the Faculty in the class where the student's average is less than 80%.
+Areas of assistance provided in these meetings will include, one on one assistance, and clarification of course content.
+These weekly appointments will need to be scheduled between the student and the instructor. - 3.
+Weekly tutoring will be required for any student on SSP.
+These weekly appointments will need to be scheduled between the student and the Tutor.